OidaTiftla/CarND-Traffic-Sign-Classifier-P2/README.md

 | 0.024       | Road work                                |

 It shows, that a further improvement of the dataset is needed:

-- include images with resized signs, and move the location of the signs inside the image
+* include images with resized signs, and move the location of the signs inside the image
-- include images with only partly visible signs, and combine it with all the other augmentations
+* include images with only partly visible signs, and combine it with all the other augmentations

-## To meet specifications, the project will require submitting three files:
+## To meet specifications, the project will require submitting three files

 * [x] the Ipython notebook with the code
 * [x] the code exported as an html file
 * [ ] a writeup report either as a markdown or pdf file